jooniku/ohjelmistotekniikka_23/training_log_app/documentation/architecture.md

 ## Functional entities
 The class responsible for functional entities is [LogEntryService](https://github.com/jooniku/ohjelmistotekniikka_23/blob/master/training_log_app/src/services/log_entry_service.py).
 The class offers service for all user interface actions such as login, create new user etc.

 The class _LogEntryService_ has access to users and their log entries through their repositories [LogEntryRepository](https://github.com/jooniku/ohjelmistotekniikka_23/blob/master/training_log_app/src/repositories/log_entry_repository.py) and [UserRepository](https://github.com/jooniku/ohjelmistotekniikka_23/blob/master/training_log_app/src/repositories/user_repository.py) such that the repositories handle saving and retrieving the data and passes it to _LogEntryService_.
+ThemeRepository handles saving and loading themes and passes them to the LogEntryService class.

 The user interface accesses _LogEntryService_ only.